-The body of a property begins with an opening bracket "{" and ends with a closing bracket – "}".
+The body of a property begins with an opening curly bracket "{" and ends with a closing curly bracket – "}".
 Properties should always have a body.

 Method for Reading the Value of a Property (Getter)

-As we explained, the declaration of a method for reading a value of a property (in the literature called a getter) is made in the body of a property by using the following syntaxes:
+As we explained, a method for reading a value of a property (called a getter) is declared in the body of a property by using the following syntax: